 During mediation in personal injury settlements, both sides may discover things they were not aware of before, influencing how they may feel about taking the case to trial.
 Negotiations can still continue after mediation, with the possibility of settling before going to trial.

-In the rare event that an agreement can’t be reached, your attorney will prepare for trial.
+In the rare event that an agreement can’t be reached, your attorney will prepare for personal injury trial.

 Plus: How To Prepare for Personal Injury Mediation